 “Just call me Charlie.
 It was nice meeting you too, Jason.”

 As Jason walked from the garage to the northern part of the downtown business district, he thought about his project.
 He hadn’t told Charlie the truth.
 His plan had been to take pictures around the downtown area for a project he planned to call ‘Cityscapes’.
-But his off-the-cuff invention about ‘Headlines’ sounded like a much better idea and a lot cleverer than ‘Cityscapes’.
+But his off-the-cuff invention renaming his project ‘Headlines’ sounded like a much better idea and more original than ‘Cityscapes.’
 He sat down on a bench and began figuring out how many images he’d need.

-After deciding he’d need about three times as many head shots, Jason walked to the downtown garage on Locust Street and took the elevator to the third floor.
+After deciding he’d need about three times as many head shots as he’d taken so far, Jason walked to the downtown garage on Locust Street and took the elevator to the third floor.
 The elevator lobby had an opening where he could take pictures of the people walking along the street.
 Now that it was ten fifteen there were a lot more people out walking, and from the number carrying bags with store labels most of them were shoppers.

 After taking almost eighty head shots, Jason decide to move to another location.
 Since the parking garages had provided good locations for all of the pictures he’d taken so far, he went to three others but had limited success.